Acquisition of Acreage for Roxbury State Forest Complete

-The State of Vermont is working with The Trust for Public Land, a national non-profit conservation organization, to acquire 108 acres in Roxbury on Route 12A and Cram Hill Road and add it to Roxbury State Forest.
+The State of Vermont, working with The Trust for Public Land, a national non-profit conservation organization, Vermont Housing and Conservation Board, and private donors, has acquired 108 acres in Roxbury on Route 12A and Cram Hill Road.

-Located immediately across route 12A from the Roxbury Fish Culture Station, “the Hatchery”, protection of the property will leverage $6 Million of state and federal funds being used to reconstruct the Hatchery.
-State ownership will not affect property taxes, as the State’s Payment in Lieu of Taxes (PILOT) equals the taxes paid by the current landowner.
+Located immediately across route 12A from the Roxbury Fish Culture Station, “the Hatchery”, protection of the property leverages $6 Million of state and federal funds being used to reconstruct the Hatchery.

 About the Roxbury State Forest